Fusion • Prog • Third Stream

-Our debut at the EFG London Jazz Festival is (to my amazement) confirmed!
-It’s at Karamel, where we did our first gig, on 14 November.
+We made our debut in the EFG London Jazz Festival at Karamel (where we did our first gig) on 14 November.
 More info in the Gigs section below.

 After leaving university in 1973, with a B.Mus. (lower second) tucked under my arm, I wanted to explore the idea of composing based on ‘classical’ (awful word!) principles but using the musical vocabulary and sounds of jazz and rock music.
 One of my initial influences in this (conceptually) was the band Yes (up to the album Close to the Edge).
 They were producing extended compositions without the usual verse/chorus/verse/chorus/middle-8/verse/chorus/fade formula — or the jazzer’s head/bunch-of-solos/head-again formula.
 Stylistically, and especially rhythmically, I was more influenced by Frank Zappa and various jazz/rock/funk artists.

 I therefore set about forming a band.
 The details of how I found all the musicians are lost in the mists of time, but some came from the National Youth Jazz Orchestra, others through word of mouth and I met the bass player, Andy Crawford, in the queue for a Zappa concert.
 After one or two changes of personnel, I ended up with a fine group of players, nine including myself (on not so fine guitar), which I intended to call Perfect Stranger (a decade before Zappa’s piece with that title, so no, I didn’t nick it and it isn’t a deliberate tribute).